Linguistic Structure from a Bottleneck on Sequential Information Processing: Acknowledgments

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-We thank Neil Rathi, Greg Scontras, Noga Zaslavsky, Tiago Pimentel, Robert Hawkins, Nathaniel Imel, Jim Crutchfield, Ruichen Sun, Zyg Pizlo, Brian Skyrms, Jeff Barrett, various anonymous reviewers, and audiences at NeurIPS InfoCog 2023, the UCI Center for Theoretical Behavioral Sciences, EvoLang 2024, and the Society for Computation in Linguistics 2024 for discussion.
+We thank Steve Piantadosi, Neil Rathi, Greg Scontras, Kyle Mahowald, Noga Zaslavsky, Tiago Pimentel, Robert Hawkins, Nathaniel Imel, Ruichen Sun, Zygmunt Pizlo, Brian Skyrms, Jeff Barrett, Jacob Andreas, Matilde Marcolli, Juan Pablo Vigneaux Ariztia, {\L}ukasz D\k{e}bowski, Andrea Nini, and audiences at NeurIPS InfoCog 2023, the UCI Center for Theoretical Behavioral Sciences, EvoLang 2024, TedLab, the Society for Computation in Linguistics 2024, the Quantitative Cognitive Linguistics Network, and the CalTech Seminar on Information and Geometry for discussion.
+The authors received no specific funding for this work.